annbag/JS-task-1/README.md

-# JS-task-1
+# Task with JavaScript

-Create three buttons (see elements, increase fontsize, decrease fontsize):
+In this task I created three buttons:

-* button see element, display ten elements li in ul;
+* button, which add ten element list
-* button increase fontsize, increase list elements fontsize by 1px
+* button, which increase fontsize by 1px
-* button decrease fontsize, decrease list elements fontsize by 1px
+* button, which decrese fontsize by 1px.

-## See solution
+I  used forEach function.

 https://annbag.github.io/JS-task-1/